 Whether you work from home as a solopreneur or in a corporate office setting, absolutely no maternity leave is a disappearing act.
 Start prepping your team in advance for your absence with the following tips.

-- Train a team member to ‘keep the wheels spinning’ while the you’re on maternity leave.
-Kimmie Marek, MS, PHR is the CCO and Co-Owner of 7 Charming Sisters, advises having a trainee shadow you for a couple of weeks and to create a task list of everything you do, not just rely solely on your job description for training purposes.
+- Train a team member to ‘keep the wheels spinning’ while you’re on maternity leave.
+Kimmie Marek, MS, PHR and CCO and Co-Owner of 7 Charming Sisters, advises having a trainee shadow you for a couple of weeks and to create a task list of everything you do, not just rely solely on your job description for training purposes.

 - Stop multitasking and start time blocking.
 As the senior professional of human resources, mother of triplets and founder of her own company WeGo Kids, Supna Shah is all too familiar with the fact that multitasking 24/7 with a new baby can leave you exhausted, frustrated, and feeling like you can’t do anything right.
 “Start time blocking, one task at a time.
 If it’s time to feed the baby, focus on that task, leave your phone in another room.
 If it’s time to check your email, do it, act on it, feel good about it, and then don’t think about it again.
 Time blocking will leave you feeling like you’re an actively engaged parent, while still being an effective entrepreneur.”